 When you are looking for a financial institution, your basic options are a bank or a credit union.
 You can give you money to both and come back to get it with some interest.
-You can take out a loan, apply for a credit card and use an ATM in the middle of the night why you need to buy some pizza.
+You can take out a loan, apply for a credit card and use an ATM in the middle of the night to buy some pizza.

 On their surface, banks and credit unions function fairly similarly, but they are fundamentally different in purpose and in the way they view your money.